 Maybe the biggest issue of the show is how tone deaf it has become over the years.

 For starters, consider this sequence of events.
-First of all, we are introduced to the young Kim (Emily Bautista), who is forced into prostitution and makes her debut at the Dream Land bar, where she is clearly out of her element, almost frozen as all the other girls grind and grind, and when they are done grinding, they grind some more.
+First of all, we are introduced to the young Kim (Emily Bautista), who is forced into prostitution and makes her debut at Dreamland, a Saigon bar and brothel.
+She is clearly out of her element, almost frozen as all the other girls grind and grind, and when they are done grinding, they grind some more.
 It’s a strange, over-sexualized stereotype of Asian women that comes to life, and it’s uncomfortable to watch.

 For the first 15 minutes that the audience meets Kim, she is shoved, thrown, dry-humped, slapped and suffers every humiliation possible.
 But John (J. Daughtry) pays a pretty penny for her, considering virgins are at a premium, and gifts her to Chris (Anthony Festa).
 After an awkward slow dance, Kim implores Chris to take her far away from the bar.

 So it’s off to bed they go.
 But for some odd reason, even though Chris tries to do the noble thing at first, he ends up going for it, and the two share an incredibly magical night together.
 Now our poor Chris is so conflicted.
 Why God, why did you have to send me someone like her today?
 I was kinda cool bouncing out of Vietnam soon, and then you do this to me?
 Really, God?

 Oh kids, it gets better.
 The next morning, after Kim screams at Chris about all the trauma she’s been through, losing her parents and her village, Chris feels this is the perfect time to ask her out on a second date.
 It’s ok though, because he’s an American, and he can’t fail to do good.